 Considering that Environment is not only nature but everything that surrounds us, Kyriakos loves music and has his own radio show since 18 years in several radio stations in Greece.

 Marina Škunca is a biologist-ecologist with primary experience in flora, vegetation and habitats.
 She graduated in 2010 at the Faculty of Science, University of Zagreb, where in September 2015 she started her PhD studies – research of invasive alien plant species in riparian area of the Drava River.
-Since her early studies she was involved in various floristic projects and from November 2010 to May 2012 she worked for Oikon Ltd. as an associate in Biomonitoring and the Nature Protection Division.
-From May 2012 she has been employed in Geonatura Ltd. as an Associate in the Habitats, Flora and Vegetation Group where she has been working on different projects covering various floristic and conservation topics – from basic inventories, mapping and monitoring of flora and habitats; through risk assessments for the introduction of alien plant species; to ecosystem services assessment and area assessment from the aspect of biodiversity; to development of various action and management plans.
+Marina is employed in Geonatura Ltd. as a Head of Terrestrial ecosystems research group, where she is working on different projects covering various floristic and conservation topics – from basic inventories, mapping and monitoring of flora and habitats; through ecosystem services assessment and area assessment from the aspect of biodiversity; to development of various action and management plans.

-She has both national and regional experience as a co-author of EIAs and NIAs, assessing the impacts on biodiversity and natural heritage, as well as producing baseline habitat maps (by orthophoto interpretation), when needed.
-She’s interested in ecosystem-based disaster risk reduction and climate change adaption, nature-based solutions and citizen science, but her favourite topic still involve invasive alien plant species.
+Marina has both national and regional experience as a co-author of EIAs and NIAs, assessing the impacts on biodiversity and natural heritage, as well as producing baseline habitat maps when needed.
+She is interested in ecosystem-based disaster risk reduction and climate change adaptation, nature-based solutions and citizen science, but her favourite topic still involves invasive alien plant species.

 Naïk Faucon (MSc, PhD) has been Europe & International manager at ATEN (Atelier technique des espaces naturels) for 16 years.
 ATEN, a full member of Eurosite since the creation of the network in 1989, is among the four French organisation that have merged into the French Biodiversity Agency (AFB, Agence Française de Biodiversity).
 Focusing on capacity development, her numerous missions abroad have enabled Naïk to comprehend nature conservation issues, the diverse range of stakeholder networks and professionals involved in the management of protected areas, and the requirements and subtleties of European and international cooperation.